 “Did he get to work on anything that had to do with torpedoes?”

-“Right,” Jason agreed dubiously.
+“Right,” Jason said doubtfully.
 “How’s that coming along?”

 “He’s not giving me enough work.
 I keep telling him that I could use some more hours, but he says he doesn’t have anything for me.”

-“It’s summer,” Jason said, “this is the busy time of the year for landscaping.”
+“It’s summer,” Jason pointed out, “this is the busy time of the year for landscaping.”

-“Lots of competition out there,” Randy countered, “at least that’s what he tells me.”
+“Lots of competition out there,” Randy said, “at least that’s what he tells me.”

 “Sounds like he’s jerking you around.”

-“Believe me, I wish I could do the same,” Jason said, “but prices keep going up.
-Rent, gas,
+“Believe me, I wish I could do the same,” Jason said, “but prices keep going up, especially for the roof over the head.
+If I let up now I’ll fall behind and up living under my parent’s roof for years to come.”

 Randy turned toward Jason.
 “You know what we should do?
-We should just say the hell with it and go live on a beach somewhere.
-We could do that.
-Who needs all that rat race bullshit?”
+We should just say the hell with it and go live on a beach somewhere,” he said eagerly.
+“Nothing but sun, sand, and hanging out.
+We could do that, I’ve met some people who live that life.”

 “Bring her along.”